qmacro/qmacro.github.io/src/posts/2009-09-30-rest-orientation-controlling-access-to-resources.md

  +-- ICF_VALUE
 ```

-This is clearly a ‘service orientated' approach, and is at best a very blunt mechanism with which to control access.
+This is clearly a 'service orientated' approach, and is at best a very blunt mechanism with which to control access.

 As well as being blunt, it is also unfortunately violent.
 If the user that's been authenticated does have an authorisation with appropriate values for this authorisation object, then the authorisation check passes, and nothing more is said.
-But if the authenticated user doesn't have authorisation, the ICF returns HTTP status code ‘500', which implies an Internal Server Error.
+But if the authenticated user doesn't have authorisation, the ICF returns HTTP status code '500', which implies an Internal Server Error.
 Extreme, and semantically incorrect — there hasn't been an error, the user just doesn't have authorisation.
 So, violent, and rather brutal.
 Then again, service orientation was never about elegance :-).

 ## What's our approach, then?